smartcorelib/smartcorelib.org/user_guide/unsupervised.md

 ## Matrix Factorization

 Many complex matrix operations cannot be solved efficiently or with stability using the limited precision of computers.
-One way to solve this problem is to use matrix decompositions methods (or matrix factorization methods) that reduce a matrix into its constituent parts.
+One way to solve this problem is to use matrix decomposition methods (or matrix factorization methods) that reduce a matrix into its constituent parts.

 Matrix decomposition methods are at the foundation of basic operations such as solving systems of linear equations, calculating the inverse, and calculating the determinant of a matrix.